-If an organisation adds new permissions that are compulsory, all users must update their consents preferences before using the Assemble web application.
+If an organisation adds a new consent that is compulsory, all users must update their consent preferences before using the Assemble web application.

 If the user's consents expire, e.g. permission has an expiry period of six months, and the user gave their consent six months ago, then the consent must be updated.

 The system will send a notification to the user 30 days before consent preferences are due to expire.

 If a user is underthe minor age, the email will also be sent to their parent/guardian.

 If a user was under the minor age and then becomes an adult, the system will also send an email notification to remind that the consents are expiring and must be updated.

 If you have permission you can request a SAR for another user you have access to from the details page.
 The system will send an email with a passworded zip folder that contains all the user tabular data as an excel file and any files/attachments in the appropriate folders.